Architecture in Pétion-Ville Haiti

-Homes start as grey cinder block frames with grates for windows.
-They transform into beautiful “stone castles” on the mountaintop.
+Homes started as grey cinder block frames with grates for windows.
+They transformed into beautiful “stone castles” on the mountaintop.
 I learned that while people are building their homes, many live in the unfinished shells during construction.
 There were also houses that were never finished because the builders ran out of money.
 That was similar to a lot of homes in St. Kitts.

 There were older homes in the center of Pétion-Ville that had stood the test of time.
 They included wooden elements not seen in many of the more recently built homes.
 Those really sparked my curiosity, as I wondered what there history was and who had lived in them.